krischik/SteemRubyTutorial/Documents/Part-9.md

    end
 ```

-calculate the vote estimate from the rshares.
+Calculate the vote estimate from the `rshares` as described.

 ```ruby
    Contract None => Num